NiclO1337/pp1-strawberry-lovers/README.md

 - Re-watched this video to make sticky positioning work:
 [The Forgotten CSS Position](https://www.youtube.com/watch?v=NzjU1GmKosQ)

 - Code .visually-hidden from my discord friend Laura, she is a professional front end developer.
 My solution of .hidden-heading {display: none;} hides the heading from screen readers too and this professional solution does not.
-Also my name of class was limited in its uses.
+Hidden-heading class was used on sections which needed headings for accessibility reasons, so hiding it from screen readers made no sense.
+Also my name of class was descriptive in its current use but limited in re-using.